 This course is designed to give the student the basic understanding needed to recognize sport-related injuries and to provide appropriate emergency treatment, along with ensuring proper follow-up sports health care.

-(This course requires a prerequisite.)
+This course requires a prerequisite unless administrative approval is granted.